nwb4edu/nwb4edu.github.io/README.md

 ## Authors

 - **Ashley L. Juavinett** - UC San Diego, Neurobiology
-- **Victor Magdaleno** - UC San Diego, Cognitive Science
+- **Victor Magdaleno** - UC San Diego Alum, Cognitive Science

-With thanks to Tommy Lee for copyediting.
+With thanks to Tommy Lee, Ariel Rokem, and Tom Donoghue for copyediting.

 ## Acknowledgements

 This work is supported by a [Kavli Foundation Seed Grant](https://www.nwb.org/projects/) to increase access to Neurodata Without Borders datasets.
 We thank the Kavli Foundation, specifically program officer Stephanie Albin, for their support.

-We also thank Ben Dichter, Oliver Rübel, Ryan Ly, Ariel Rokem, and Tom Donoghue for valuable feedback and technical support.
+We also thank Ben Dichter, Oliver Rübel, and Ryan Ly for valuable feedback and technical support.

 ## License